TeamKweku/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### 7-create_global_variable - Creating a global varible
 #### 8 - Adding a the number 128 to a global variable TRUEKNOWLEDGE
 #### 9-divide_and_rule - Dividing two global variables
+#### 10-love_exponent_breath - Calculating the exponent of a global variable with another global variable